honeycombio/terraform-provider-honeycombio/docs/resources/trigger.md

 * `op` - (Required) The operator to apply, allowed threshold operators are `>`, `>=`, `<`, and `<=`.
 * `value` - (Required) The value to be used with the operator.

 Each trigger configuration may have zero or more `recipient` blocks, which each accept the following arguments.
 A trigger recipient block can either refer to an existing recipient (a recipient that is already present in another trigger) or a new recipient.
 When specifying an existing recipient, only `id` may be set.
 If you pass in a recipient without its ID and only include the type and target, Honeycomb will make a best effort to match to an existing recipient.
-To retrieve the ID of an existing recipient, refer to the [`honeycombio_trigger_recipient`](../data-sources/trigger_recipient.md) data source.
+To retrieve the ID of an existing recipient, refer to the [`honeycombio_recipient`](../data-sources/recipient.md) data source.

 * `type` - (Optional) The type of the trigger recipient, allowed types are `email`, `marker`, `pagerduty`, `slack` and `webhook`.
 Should not be used in combination with `id`.
 * `target` - (Optional) Target of the trigger recipient, this has another meaning depending on the type of recipient (see the table below).
 Should not be used in combination with `id`.
 * `id` - (Optional) The ID of an already existing recipient.
 Should not be used in combination with `type` and `target`.
+* `notification_details` - (Optional) a block of additional details to send along with the notification.
+The only supported option currently is `pagerduty_severity` which can be set to one of `info`, `warn`, `error`, or `critical` and must be used in combination with a PagerDuty recipient.

 Type      | Target
 ----------|-------------------------